 Within an organisation there are also different challenging behaviours amongst colleagues.
 These co-workers include bosses, superiors, peers, subordinates.
 There are bad-tempered colleagues who lose their temper at a slightest challenge.
 The ‘know-it-all’ who would insult your self-esteem, the ‘yes’ people who would agree to the most unreasonable request, the whiners who would grumble round the clock, and many more.

-This workshop will provide the opportunity for participants to learn how to manage challenging external customer behaviours and enhance internal working relationships.
+This workshop will provide an opportunity for participants to learn how to manage challenging external customer behaviours and enhance internal working relationships.
 They will learn techniques to manage these difficult people and challenging situations.
 They will be taught techniques to systematically identify the symptoms, causes, outcome, resources and effects of their relationship issues.
 They will also learn to recognise conflicts that they have, and identify some of the resources they will need to acquire to deal with challenging situations.

 Duration: 2 Days